KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 Algorithm base class.

-It is used to build the Metaheuristic Random Algorithms.
+It is used to build the Meta-heuristic Algorithms.

 #### AlgorithmBase.\_\_init__()